formkit/docs-content/inputs/autocomplete.md

 <ProInstallSnippet></ProInstallSnippet>

-The `autocomplete` input is used to search through a list of potential options.
+The autocomplete input is used to search through a list of options.
 In this first example, let's set the `options` prop to a list of countries.

 ## Basic example